The Diamond (film): Plot

+After a gang pulls off a heist to acquire freshly minted dollars, American Treasury Agent Joe Dennison pursues their trail to London.
+Dennison and Scotland Yard detective Hector McClaren attempt to break a racket involving the production of synthetic diamonds.

 Production

-It was shot at Walton Studios with location filming taking place around London.
-The film's sets were designed by the art director Denis Wreford.
+The film was shot at Walton Studios with location filming taking place in London and Hertfordshire.
+The film's sets were designed by art director Denis Wreford.
 It was produced by the independent British company Gibraltar Films for release by United Artists.
-It was O'Keefe's second role in a British film having starred in another crime-thriller The Fake the previous year.

-It seems unclear who directed The Diamond.
+There is conflicting information about who directed The Diamond.
 According to the British Film Institute website the British release credited British B-picture veteran Montgomery Tully as director, while the US release credited the film's American star, Dennis O'Keefe.
-However, the US print viewed by the reviewer of the American Film Institute Catalog of Motion Pictures credits Tully while a YouTube video with the opening credits of a print bearing the British release title credits O'Keefe.
+However, the US print viewed by the reviewer of the American Film Institute Catalog of Motion Pictures credits Tully, while a YouTube video with the opening credits of a print bearing the British release title credits O'Keefe.